VItoGiordano94/Summer-School---Text-Analysis-and-Large-Language-Models-for-Innovation-Management/README.md

 7. recognise the limitations, risks, and potential biases of computational text-analysis methods;
 8. apply the acquired knowledge to an individual or collaborative research project.

-## Intended Audience

-The repository is primarily intended for participants in the Summer School, including PhD students, researchers, and scholars working in innovation management, strategic management, organisation studies, entrepreneurship, business, and related fields.
-However, the materials may also be useful to anyone interested in learning how text analysis and Large Language Models can be applied rigorously to management and social-science research.

 ## About the Summer School

 The **Text Analysis and Large Language Models for Innovation Management Summer School** combines methodological lectures, interactive discussions, practical sessions, expert presentations, and collaborative project work.
 Its broader goal is to provide participants with a practical toolbox for analysing textual data while developing the critical awareness required to use NLP and LLM-based methods in a transparent, reliable, and theoretically meaningful way.